 More about this marker.
 Marker is a large, embossed metal tablet, mounted at eye-level, on a stone and masonry pedestal, beside the large wooden Berthoud Pass summit sign.

 Also see . . .
 Berthoud Pass.
 The pass is named for Edward L. Berthoud, the chief surveyor of the Colorado Central Railroad during the 1870s.
 Accompanied by Jim Bridger, Berthoud discovered the pass in July 1861 while surveying a possible route for the railroad.
 Berthoud concluded that the pass was suitable as a wagon road, but not as a railroad, and was then hired by the Central Overland California and Pikes Peak Express Company to survey a route over the pass to Salt Lake.
 (Submitted on February 14, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 15, 2019.
-This page originally submitted on February 12, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 51 times since then.
+It was originally submitted on February 12, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 148 times since then and 4 times this year.
 Photos: 1, 2, 3, 4. submitted on February 14, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.